Supervision

 Introduction call

 To arrange a call, please contact me directly.
-Please note that I do not offer in-person introduction consultation; they are exclusively by telephone or online.
+Please note that I do not offer in-person introductory consultations; they are conducted exclusively by telephone or online.
 All subsequent sessions are paid.

 Face-to-Face Supervision